gooch/sustainable_energy_without_the_hot_air/book.md

 Figure 1.11.
 Reproduced by kindpermission of PRIVATE EYE / PaulLowe www.private-eye.co.uk.

-turbines “enough to power all UK homes.”
-Friends of the Earth’s renewable energy campaigner, Nick Rau, said thegroup welcomed the government’s announcement.
-“The potential power that could be generated by this industry isenormous,” he said.
-[25e59w].
-From the Guardian
-[5o7mxk]: John Sauven, the executive director of Greenpeace, saidthat the plans amounted to a “wind energy revolution.”
-“And Labour needs to drop its obsession with nuclear power,which could only ever reduce emissions by about 4% at some time in the distant future.”
-Nick Rau
-said: “We aredelighted the government is getting serious about the potential for offshore wind, which could generate 25% of theUK’s electricity by 2020.”
-A few weeks later, the government announced that it would permit new nuclear stationsto be built.
-“Today’s decision to give the go-ahead to a new generation of nuclear power stations ... will do little totackle climate change,” Friends of the Earth warned [5c4olc].In fact, the two proposed expansions – of offshore wind and of nuclear – would both deliver just the same amountof electricity per year.
-The total permitted offshore wind power of 33 GW would on average deliver 10 GW, which is4 kWh per day per person; and the replacement of all the retiring nuclear power stations would deliver 10 GW, whichis 4 kWh per day per person.
-Yet in the same breath, anti-nuclear campaigners say that the nuclear option would “dolittle,” while the wind option would “power all UK homes.”
-The fact is, “powering all UK homes” and “only reducingemissions by about 4%” are the same thing.

 4*“water-powered car”* *New Scientist*, 29th July 2006, p.35.
 This
 article, headlined “Water-powered car might be availableby 2009,” opened